inaka/elvis_core/doc_rules/elvis_style/atom_naming_convention.md

 Except if it matches with a defined `forbidden_regex`.
 Atoms enclosed in apostrophes have special meaning and are thus handled by a different configuration option (use `same` if you want the same value as `regex`).
+For enclosed atoms we defined a different forbidden regex, called `forbidden_enclosed_regex`.

 > Works on `.beam` file?
 Yes!